Turkey to host trilateral Afghan peace summit

 ANKARA: Pakistan and Turkey would hold a trilateral summit with Afghanistan in Istanbul to bring lasting peace and stability to the war-battered Afghanistan whose people had been suffering for over three decades.

-This was announced by Turkish President Recep Tayyip Erdo an and Prime Minister Imran Khan during a joint press conference here.
+This was announced by Turkish President Recep Tayyip Erdogan and Prime Minister Imran Khan during a joint press conference here.

 The trilateral summit would be called as soon as Turkish local elections are concluded in March.